openstack/nova-specs/specs/pike/approved/custom-resource-classes-in-flavors.rst

 -----------

 Primary assignee:
-  jroll
+  Ed Leafe (edleafe)

 Other contributors:
-  jaypipes
+  Jay Pipes (jaypipes)

 Work Items
 ----------

 * Add code to migrate ironic instance flavor data.

+* Add code to report custom resource class allocations.

 * Add support for custom resource classes in the scheduler request.

-* Add overrides for standard resource classes.
+* Add overrides for standard resource classes (the deployer does this).

 Dependencies
 ============

-This depends on work to change the resource tracker to allow drivers to expose allocations of custom resource classes, and work to make ironic driver expose said allocations.
+This change depends on the resource tracker reporting custom resource class inventory, which is tracked in the "Custom Resource Classes (Pike)" blueprint.
+[2]_

-TODO: add link to this work

 Testing